Mahmoud Abbas: Prime minister

-2005 Presidential election
+2005 presidential election

 After Yasser Arafat's death, Abbas was seen, at least by Fatah, as his natural successor.
 On 25 November 2004, Abbas was endorsed by Fatah's Revolutionary Council as its preferred candidate for the presidential election, scheduled for 9 January 2005.
 On 14 December, Abbas called for an end to violence in the Second Intifada and a return to peaceful resistance.
 Abbas told the Asharq Al-Awsat newspaper that "the use of arms has been damaging and should end."
-However, he refused, or was not able, to disarm Palestinian militants and use force against groups designated (by the Israeli government) as terrorist organisations.
+However, he refused, or was not able, to disarm Palestinian militants and use force against groups designated as terrorist organisations.

-With Israeli forces arresting and restricting the movement of other candidates, Hamas's boycott of the election, and his campaign being given 94% of the Palestinian electoral campaign coverage on TV, Abbas's election was virtually ensured, and on 9 January Abbas was elected with 62% of the vote as President of the Palestinian National Authority.
+With Israeli forces arresting and restricting the movement of other candidates, Hamas's boycott of the election, and his campaign being given 94% of the Palestinian electoral campaign coverage on TV, Abbas's election was virtually ensured, and on 9 January Abbas was elected with 63% of the vote as President of the Palestinian National Authority.

 In his speech, he addressed a crowd of supporters chanting "a million shahids", stating: "I present this victory to the soul of Yasser Arafat and present it to our people, to our martyrs and to 11,000 prisoners".
 He also called for Palestinian groups to end the use of arms against Israelis.